yasminenuhaily/cse15l-lab-reports/LabReport3.md

                 United States and Canada.
 According to the agreement in effect on 9/11, the "primary States."
 See DOS memo, Exchange of Notes Between Canada and the United States
 ```
+The command `grep -F [pattern]` treats the search pattern as a string literal, as opposed to a regular expression, and thus ignores special characters as patterns and performs the search for the exact specified string and returns the line in it.
+In this case, `grep -F "United States"` returns the lines in `chapter-13.2.txt` with the String "United States".
+This command is especially useful when searching for a fixed literal string, including searching for URLs or paths because of its nature to treat the characters as normal chars instead of special characters.